ansys/pysystem-coupling/doc/source/index.rst

 What is PySystemCoupling?
 =========================
-**PySystemCoupling** is part of the `PyAnsys <https://docs.pyansys.com>`_ ecosystem.
-It lets you use System Coupling within or alongside any other Python environment, whether in conjunction with other Ansys Python libraries and packages or with other external Python products.
+PySystemCoupling is part of the `PyAnsys <https://docs.pyansys.com>`_ ecosystem.
+It lets you use System Coupling within or alongside any Python environment, whether in conjunction with other Ansys Python libraries and packages or with other external Python products.

 PySystemCoupling implements a client-server architecture.
 Internally, it uses